theothertallguy/battleships/README.md

     itself extends JPanel, so all of the screens override the paintComponent method from the JPanel supertype.

 Phase 4: Task 3
-- In terms of coupling, one of the changes I am making is taking the variables I assigned for square states in the GridSquare class and ensuring that they are directly referenced in other classes.
-I will try to do the same with the boatIDs and boat lengths as well.
+- In terms of coupling, a change I am making is taking the variables I assigned for square states in the GridSquare class and ensuring that they are directly referenced in other classes, instead of just the numbers.
 - In terms of cohesion, a change I am making is turning the BattleshipGame class into a bridge between the ui and model/persistence folders.
 This way, I won't have classes reaching into the Grid/Boat/GridSquare classes for their implementation, I can instead refer just to the BattleshipGame Class, instead of through it.